Work About Process Blog Contact

 }

-Now update dashboard/src/index.ts to verify the JWT before handling any request.
+Now add a Hono middleware to dashboard/src/index.tsx that verifies the JWT before any route handler runs.
 The createRemoteJWKSet function fetches Cloudflare’s public keys, and jwtVerify validates the token’s signature, issuer, and audience in one call:

 import { jwtVerify, createRemoteJWKSet } from 'jose'